yoons12055/Data-Science-Projects/README.md

 - Predicted wine quality with a model with the highest accuracy of out of sample R-squared
 - University of California, Berkeley / IND ENG 142 Final Project

-## 2. University of California Basketball Scores Predictions
+## 2. Predictions on University of California Basketball Scores
 **Python(NumPy, Pandas, Seaborn, Matplotlib, Scikit-Learn, OneHotEncoder, GridSearchCV, and KFold), Machine Learning Models(OLS, Decision Tree, Random Forest, Lasso, and Ridge)**
 - Datasets of University of Calfornia Basketball Players' Stats
 - Compared the R-squared, MSE, and MAE of ML regression models: ordinary least squares(OLS), decision tree, lasso, ridge, and random forest